progund/object-cache/doc/README-ANDROID.md

 * Click ```Build``` and then click ```Clean Project```
 * Click ```Build``` and then click ```Rebuild Project```

-''File explorer examples: Nautilus or similar in GNU/Linux, Explorer in Windows and Finder in MacOS''.
+*File explorer examples: Nautilus or similar in GNU/Linux, Explorer in Windows and Finder in MacOS.*

 ## Using ObjectCache in your code